 Your child’s birthday is a special celebration for both you and your child.
-On the one hand, you ponder on the joy of being parents, while the children, on the other hand, are looking forward to all the fun, games, and gifts that they will have at their birthday party!
+On the one hand, you ponder on the joy of being parents, while the children, on the other hand, are looking forward to all the fun, games, and gifts that they will have at their birthday bash!
 Every parent wants to celebrate their kid’s birthday to the best of their ability.
 However, an event like this should not cost you a fortune, or stack up even more credit card debt.
 So here are some tips for you to host the upcoming birthday party on a budget.

-Tips for a Budget Friendly Birthday Party
+Tips for a Budget Friendly Birthday Bash

 Your back yard is a convenient venue